Manage Document Properties with Node.js via C++

 todo:image_alt_text

-In the Properties dialog, there are different tabs, like General, Summary, Statistics, Contents, and Customs.
+In the Properties dialog, there are different tabs, such as General, Summary, Statistics, Contents, and Custom.
 Each tab helps configure different kinds of information related to the file.
 The Custom tab is used to manage custom properties.

 How to Work with Document Properties Using Aspose.Cells

 Developers can dynamically manage the document properties using the Aspose.Cells APIs.
-This feature helps the developers to store useful information along with the file, such as when the file was received, processed, time-stamped and so on.
+This feature helps developers store useful information along with the file, such as when the file was received, processed, time‑stamped, and so on.

 How to Access Document Properties

-Aspose.Cells APIs support both types of document properties, built-in and custom.
-Aspose.Cells' Workbook class represents an Excel file and, like an Excel file, the Workbook class can contain multiple worksheets, each represented by the Worksheet class whereas the collection of worksheets is represented by the WorksheetCollection class.
+Aspose.Cells APIs support both types of document properties, built‑in and custom.
+Aspose.Cells' Workbook class represents an Excel file and, like an Excel file, can contain multiple worksheets, each represented by the Worksheet class, whereas the collection of worksheets is represented by the WorksheetCollection class.

 Use the WorksheetCollection to access the file’s document properties as described below.

-Both the WorksheetCollection.getBuiltInDocumentProperties() and WorksheetCollection.getCustomDocumentProperties() return the instance of Aspose.Cells.Properties.DocumentPropertyCollection.
-This collection contains Aspose.Cells.Properties.DocumentProperty objects, each of which represents a single built-in or custom document property.
+Both the WorksheetCollection.getBuiltInDocumentProperties() and WorksheetCollection.getCustomDocumentProperties() return an instance of Aspose.Cells.Properties.DocumentPropertyCollection.
+This collection contains Aspose.Cells.Properties.DocumentProperty objects, each of which represents a single built‑in or custom document property.

-It is up to the application requirement how to access a property, that is; by using the index or name of the property from the DocumentPropertyCollection as demonstrated in the example below.
+It is up to the application requirements how to access a property; that is, by using the index or the name of the property from the DocumentPropertyCollection as demonstrated in the example below.

 const path = require("path");